 Gold.ac.uk contains many documents dating back several years.
 Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be marked up so they’re accessible to a screen reader, or they may have colour contrast issues.

 We expect important documents and those in current use to be replaced as part of various projects at Goldsmiths to update policies and governance documents.

-All new documents uploaded from August 2019 will be tested for accessibility.
+All new documents produced by ourselves uploaded from August 2019 are tested for accessibility.